HomeClosing101.org - Protecting Your American Dream

 - Survey Fee - Lenders and title insurers often require a surveyor to conduct a survey of your property to define the property size and boundaries and to see if any part of the building or other improvements are "encroaching" on a neighbor's yard — or the other way around.
 They are also looking to see if there are any setback violations or other material matters that are considered problematic.

-- Inspection Fees - When homes are sold an inspection is often recommended and in some cases the contract may even be contingent upon an acceptable inspection report.
+- Inspection Fees - When homes are sold an inspection is often recommended and in some cases, the contract may even be contingent upon an acceptable inspection report.
 This fee covers the cost of an inspector to check the dwelling for any structural problems or issues.
 Frequently, this is a sales contract term imposed by the homebuyer to obtain an accurate assessment of the condition of the property.
 The work is done prior to closing but the fee is often collected at closing.
 There are several inspections that a future homeowner might want to request and a lender might require.
 These could include pest inspections (termites and other wood-destroying organisms), lead paint inspections (for structures built before 1978), roof inspections, water/well certifications, structural or mechanical inspections, or additional specific inspections based on the property type and location.

 Harmful Fees That Could Appear on the HUD-1

 Consumers should be aware of a relatively new legal instrument, called Wall Street Home Resale Fees (also known as Private Transfer Fees).
 While traditional covenants have an accepted and beneficial role in the housing market by benefitting the land, these for-profit covenants require homeowners to pay a premium for the right to sell their property.
 These fees are typically placed on properties by developers and often go unnoticed by unsuspecting homebuyers.
-Wall Street Home Resale Fees are inserted into home sale contracts by private third parties, and require that every time a home is sold for the next 99 years, a percentage of the sale of the home (usually 1%) be paid to the third party.
+Wall Street Home Resale Fees are inserted into home sale contracts by private third parties and require that every time a home is sold for the next 99 years, a percentage of the sale of the home (usually 1%) be paid to the third party.
 In return, homeowners receive nothing but reduced home equity and a harder time selling their home.
 In contrast, resale fees levied by homeowners' and condo associations direct money back towards homeowners in the form of infrastructure and amenity improvements.
 This is what differentiates them from the private, for-profit transfer fee.

 The American Land Title Association (ALTA) cautions consumers about the impact Wall Street Home Resale Fees have on real estate.
 When purchasing a home, read through your sales contract to make sure this fee is not attached to your house.
-If you believe a Wall Street Home Resale Fee has been placed on your property, send an email to ALTA.For more information about how private transfer fees negatively impact consumers, click here.